Compulsive eating is common in the days leading up to a period. Several tips and strategies can help a person curb these cravings.

 In this article, we look at why many people eat compulsively before their periods.
 We also explore some ways to prevent or reduce this behavior.

 Many people experience specific food cravings or a general increase in appetite in the days leading up to their menstrual periods.

-These are common symptoms of premenstrual syndrome (PMS), which affects over 90 percent of females at some point in their lives.
+These are common symptoms of premenstrual syndrome (PMS), which affects over

 Other symptoms of PMS include: